govhealth/PostpartumTOC/input/pagecontent/index.md

 There are three intended audiences for this FHIR IG:
 - **Data Users:** Users of the USCDI+ Maternal Health Postpartum TOC FHIR IG, including but not limited to clinicians and researchers
 	- This FHIR IG may be used by clinicians and researchers to better understand a) data elements that are contained wtihin the dataset and b) FHIR endpoints required to access the data elements for either clinical care or measures/metric reporting use cases.
-- **Implementers:** Implementers of the USCDI+ Maternal Health Postpartum TOC FHIR IG, including but not limited to EHR vendors, third-party app developers, and health information exchanges (HIEs)/qualified health information networks (QHINs)
+- **Implementers:** Implementers of the USCDI+ Maternal Health Postpartum TOC FHIR IG, including but not limited to electronic health record (EHR) vendors, third-party app developers, and health information exchanges (HIEs)/qualified health information networks (QHINs)
  	- This FHIR IG may be used by EHR vendors, third-party app developers, and HIEs/QHINs to understand a) FHIR IG implementation and configuration requirements, including the technical conformance requirements to ensure data sent is consistant and in an expected format.
 - **Executive Decision Makers:** Decision makers who "green-light" the implementation of the USCDI+ Maternal Health Postpartum TOC FHIR IG
-	- This FHIR IG may be used by EHR vendors to identify gaps between this FHIR IG and the US Core FHIR IG, which should be alrleady supported by the decision maker's Certified Health IT (i.e., certified EHR) (Note: US Core 6.1.0 must be supported by Certified Health IT by 1/1/2026, as mandated in the [ASTP HTI-1 Final Rule](https://www.healthit.gov/topic/laws-regulation-and-policy/health-data-technology-and-interoperability-certification-program)).
+	- This FHIR IG may be used by EHR vendors to identify gaps between this FHIR IG and the US Core FHIR IG, which should be alrleady supported by the decision maker's Certified Health IT (i.e., certified EHR) (Note: US Core 6.1.0 must be supported by Certified Health IT by 1/1/2026, as mandated in the [Assistant Secretary for Technology Policy (ASTP) HTI-1 Final Rule](https://www.healthit.gov/topic/laws-regulation-and-policy/health-data-technology-and-interoperability-certification-program)).

 ### Limitations and Challenges
 (Limitations and Challeneges will be updated as known issues arise)